 Choosing the right kit for nature photography often causes confusion and these days you really don’t need to spend the earth in order to put together a competent system.
 What you choose depends on a few things, such as your subject (how fast it’s likely to be moving and how far away it will be) and of course your own preferences and budget.
 There are currently a number of very interesting discussions taking place within the photography community about the increasing numbers of established professional photographers who are turning to small mirrorless systems.
 There is no doubt that some excellent CS cameras have hit the headlines this year, their features and performance being so good that they can easily stand in for a DSLR on many photography assignments.
 The main reason that professionals are turning to smaller systems relates to our health and comfort, many photographers have injuries or persistent pain from carrying heavy equipment for hours at a time, often over a period of many years and this can make our job miserable at times.
 This is by far the main reason why the new systems have been welcomed by professionals and keen amateurs alike.
 My own occupational injuries are such that compact systems will enable me to carry on doing my job, and to take more demanding jobs than I might otherwise consider.

-The aim of this photography session was to show the trainee the similarities and differences between two different systems – one system costing several thousand pounds and one system costing a little over one thousand.
+The aim of this photography session was to show my companion the similarities and differences between two different systems – one system costing several thousand pounds and one system costing a little over one thousand.
 In reality both cameras are so different that they cannot be compared.
 But it did prove to be a very good way of making some very important points.
 This is not one of those “one camera is better than the other” discussions nor am I interested in datasheets and charts – I assess my kit by using it under the conditions in which I might normally find myself.
-I will also say that my 5D MkIII cameras are pretty much the finest performers on the planet and I could not do my job or run my business without them.
-But there are times when I do not need them and a high performing mirrorless system will be a better choice based on subject matter and more importantly the duration with which I expect to have to carry my camera bag.
+I will also say that my 5D MkIII cameras are pretty much the finest performers on the planet and until recently I could not have done my job or run my business without them.
+But there are proving to be more and more occasions when I do not need them and a high performing mirrorless system will be a better choice based on subject matter and more importantly the duration with which I expect to have to carry my camera bag.
 In order to highlight the differences I kept the settings on both cameras broadly the same, shooting RAW with a fixed daytime white balance, and maintaining the same aperture within the same scenes.
 The images were then converted to JPEG using Adobe Lightroom 4.3 and were corrected for contrast and (if necessary) colour balance.
 A small amount of default sharpening was applied.
 I’ll say a bit more about postprocessing after the pictures.

 If you’re interested in Micro 4/3 cameras and lenses do visit my main Blog on my people portraits site.
 Once there, look under the Categories tab and visit the For Photographers pages where you’ll see plenty of information and field tests.
 There are more images under my Personal Work area.